 The 1989 season was part of the dominant McLaren-Honda era, where races were often won by either Alain Prost or Ayrton Senna.
 However, changeable conditions in a topsy-turvy race threatened to disrupt the form book.

-With a drying track in the opening stages of the race, the majority started on wet tyres, but many drivers pitted for slick tyres only to find the track being drenched by a downpour of rain moments later.
+With a drying track in the opening .Sp5rl!47rs of the race, the majority started on wet tyres, but many drivers pitted for slick tyres only to find the track being drenched by a downpour of rain moments later.
 Alain Prost was out with suspension issues early on and Williams’ Boutsen – starting sixth – had initially put himself out of race contention by making the wrong decision to switch to slicks.
 His team-mate Riccardo Patrese had profited by keeping his wet tyres to lead the race.

 Senna, who had tried to stay out on the slick tyres on the wet track before pitting eventually caught back up to Patrese and passed him through the pit stops.
 Owing to retirements and the performance of the Williams, Boutsen had recovered up to third, and soon passed Patrese for second when the Italian damaged his Williams’ undertray.
 Boutsen then inherited the lead with a couple of laps to go when Senna’s Honda engine gave up, giving the Belgian his first Formula One win.

 7) Mika Hakkinen – 96th race – 1997 European Grand Prix

 The 1997 European Grand Prix in Jerez is perhaps known for a certain controversial championship fight between Jacques Villeneuve and Michael Schumacher, but a lesser-known fact is that it was also the scene of Mika Hakkinen’s first victory.